 Guidance Principle 4 4.1 On and off site social and environmental impacts have been assessed and appropriate measures taken to minimize and mitigate any negative impacts.
 Note: For group certification of small farms, Indicators 4.1.1, 4.1.2, 4.1.3, 4.1.4 and 4.1.5 may be part of the ICS, and fulfilled at group level.
 Guidance 4.1 The assessment should be appropriate to the scale of the operation.
 In case of group certification of small producers, different groups located in similar areas and having similar issues may exchange information in order to prepare and/or carry out the assessment, however, reports shall be prepared at group level.
 Where there are national requirements for impact assessments, which are adequate for meeting this Criterion (identified by the NTG), these shall be followed.
 Where there are no national requirements, auditors shall verify whether an adequate process has been followed (for instance "The Equator Principles' Social and Environmental Assessment Procedure".
+This assessment must be carried out at the start of operations or whenever any significant change is introduced into farm procedures.
 4.1.1 An initial social and environmental assessment is carried out prior to the first certification audit (see also Indicator 1.3.1).
 This assessment needs to be redone before any expansion of the operations takes place.
 Guidance 4.1.1 Endemic, rare, threatened or endangered species shall be identified in this assessment (see also Indicator 4.5.3).
 4.1.2 The assessment is carried out by someone who is adequately trained and experienced for this task.
-Guidance 4.1.2 It is recommended to include the stakeholder's consultations and participatory approaches in the assessment process.
+Guidance 4.1.2 It is recommended to include, when applicable, the stakeholder's consultations and participatory approaches in the assessment process.
 4.1.3 The assessment is carried out in a comprehensive and transparent manner.
 4.1.4 Measures to minimize or mitigate the impacts identified by the assessment are being documented, implemented and monitored.
 Guidance 4.1.4 In order to avoid impacts, the recommendation is to follow the "Avoid, minimize, restore" rule and offset impacts by prioritizing the avoidance of impacts before they need to be remedied.
 4.1.5 A summary of the social and environmental assessment report shall be made available upon request.
-4.2 Pollution is minimized and production waste is managed responsibly.